 3. Laniakea Beach

-Note that traffic on the North Shore tends to get backed up along Kamehameha Highway, so it’s always better to arrive earlier rather than later.
+Honu Guardian volunteers are available for questions.
+Free parking is across the street, but you’ll want to arrive earlier rather than later to avoid traffic on Kamehameha Highway.
 Additionally, please avoid walking on the slippery rocks while making your way along the coast!

 4. Shark’s Cove